 - 1pr backcountry skis or splitboard – must have metal edges and a binding system that allows the heels to unlock for uphill travel and to lock down for descent (tele bindings are exempt).
 Cross country skis are not allowed.
-Because of the nature of the course, split boards are NOT recommended (seriously, it would be a pain.
-If you are an expert, and really want to suffer, we won’t stop you but it’s not advised).

 - 1pr ski touring bindings – either a frame or pin-tech binding system that allows the heel to be secured for descent OR Telemark bindings.